 Some employees are exempt from overtime, and therefore can be asked to work more then 40 hours a week without receiving overtime pay.
 Some overtime-exempt jobs are specified in federal overtime law, such as most white collar jobs, while other exemptions are specific to Kentucky's state overtime laws.

 Kentucky overtime law requires that all employees who have worked seven days in a row be paid time-and-a-half pay for all hours worked on the seventh day (with a few exceptions).
 A varity of employees are completely exempt from Kentucky's overtime laws, including the immediate family of the employer, commissioned salespeople, domestic workers, learners and students, disabled workers, taxi drivers, farm laborers, employees at seasonal camps, mechanics, and newspaper deliverers.
-Employees in certain retail stores, hotels and motels, and restaraunts are also exempt, as are any employees who are already exempt from kentucky's minimum wage laws.
+Employees in certain retail stores, hotels and motels, and restaraunts are also exempt, as are any employees who are already exempt from Kentucky's minimum wage laws.
 Compensating time in lieu of overtime is allowed upon written request by an employee of any county, charter county, consolidated local government, or urban-county government, including an employee of a county-elected official.

 Kentucky Overtime Calculator